vrockai/pipeline-test/docs/content.md

 ---

-## Phage therapy: From biological mechanisms to future directions
+## Phage therapy: From biological mechanisms to future directions.
+ 11.01.2023, _SA Strathdee, GF Hatfull, VK Mutalik, RT Schooley_

+_Phage Therapy, Bacteriophages, Bacteria_
+Increasing antimicrobial resistance rates have revitalized bacteriophage (phage) research, the natural predators of bacteria discovered over 100 years ago.
+In order to use phages therapeutically, they should (1) preferably be lytic, (2) kill the bacterial host efficiently, and (3) be fully characterized to exclude side effects.
+Developing therapeutic phages takes a coordinated effort of multiple stakeholders.
+Herein, we review the state of the art in phage therapy, covering biological mechanisms, clinical applications, remaining challenges, and future directions involving naturally occurring and genetically modified or synthetic phages.

 [Source](https://www.cell.com/cell/fulltext/S0092-8674(22)01461-1)

+10.1016/j.cell.2022.11.017

 ---